Skip to main contentSkip to navigation

 DZAT, DRAT, and DLFEAT Behavior by Controller Family

-Every modern SSD controller implements deterministic post-TRIM behavior, but the aggressiveness of garbage collection varies by controller firmware.
+Every modern SSD controller family we recover implements deterministic post-TRIM behavior, but the aggressiveness of garbage collection varies by controller firmware.
 Samsung controllers erase TRIMmed blocks within seconds of idle.
 Silicon Motion controllers defer GC until free block counts drop below a firmware-defined threshold.
 This timing difference determines how large the recovery window is for any given drive.

 ControllerInterfacePost-TRIM BehaviorGC AggressivenessPC-3000 Entry Mode